mikedecr/great-lakes-elections-project/README.md

 One issue with Git is the handling of data files.
 Github doesn't like huge data files, but we're working with databases that are distributed with `.zip` or `.gz` files anyway, so code contains tricks to unzip large files upon initial execution.

-The largest data files are managed with `git-lfs` on my (Mike's) end, but the end user should not notice any hiccups with regard to large files.
+The largest data files are managed with `git-lfs` on my (Mike's) end, but the end user should not notice any hiccups with regard to large files (I think?
+See [here](https://git-lfs.github.com/)).
 If a user does, they should contact me at `decrescenzo [ampersand] wisc [period] edu`.